oligokz/Limitless-365-Guide/README.md

 * **Saving Files:** When working in apps like Word or Excel, choose **"Save As"** and select your OneDrive.
 * **Sharing Files:** To share a file, click the **Share** button next to the filename.
 This is better than sending attachments because it ensures everyone is working on the latest version.

+---

 ### 📂 SharePoint: Your Team File Storage & Intranet

 If OneDrive is your personal drive, SharePoint is your team's **shared network drive**.
 It’s where files and resources for departments, projects, and the entire company are stored.

 * **Team Sites:** Each department or major project has a "Team Site."
 This is the central place to find all shared documents, lists, and resources relevant to that team.
-* **Company Intranet:** SharePoint also powers our company's main intranet page `[e.g., link to your company's SharePoint homepage]`.
+* **Company Intranet:** SharePoint also powers our company's main intranet page **[Limitless Sharepoint](https://limitlesssg.sharepoint.com/sites/Limitless)**.
 Visit it for company-wide news, HR documents, and official announcements.
 * **Accessing Files:** You can access SharePoint files directly through a link, from the M365 home page, or through the "Files" tab in a connected Microsoft Teams channel.

+---

 ### 💬 Microsoft Teams: Your Communication Hub